 Athletic Trainer Specializations & Degree Types

-Prospective athletic trainers must generally obtain a bachelor’s degree or higher.
-Athletic trainers can pursue a residency, fellowship, master’s degree, academic doctoral degree, or clinical doctoral degree should they wish to complete additional education.
+Prospective athletic trainers must generally obtain a master’s degree or higher.
+If they wish to complete additional education, they can pursue a residency, fellowship, academic doctoral degree, or clinical doctoral degree.

 There is currently only one specialization field recognized by the Board of Certification for the Athletic Trainer (BOC): orthopedics.
 However, certified athletic trainers can petition for a new specialization through an online application process.